In general, “WordPress hosting” is usually a marketing gimmick used by web hosting companies because WordPress is so popular. But it depends.

 Managed WordPress hosting is a specialized service designed specifically for websites built on the WordPress platform, as such the hosting environment should be optimized for WordPress performance.

 The typical customer for managed WordPress hosting is someone who has a high traffic website powered by WordPress.
-No you with a small blog and 20 visitors a day.

 What “managed” really means